celsoRodrigues/CTM-infra/README.md

 - application<br/>

-This repo is for CTM-infra:
+This repo is for CTM-infra:<br/>
+Here you will find all files to create an EKS cluster in terraform.<br/>
 - Permissions:<br/>
 The AWS CLI user needs the necessary permissions to build this project.
 For production a restriction guide is advised here(https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md) for EKS, but additional permissions might be needed.